-Evidence of a medical examination completed within the last twelve months in accordance with s.
-1003.22, F.S.
+Evidence of a medical examination completed within the last twelve months from the date of entry into school in accordance with s.1003.22, F.S.
 Physical Exams/Well Baby checkups are entered into ChildPlus for monitoring.

 Appropriate exceptions and accommodations will be made to minimize the barriers related to student assignment for students identified as eligible for services through the (1) Department of Children and Families or under s.722 (d)(2) of The Federal McKinney- Vento Homeless Assistance Act and related Florida Statutes.
 The Superintendent shall recommend and the Board adopt a Homeless Education Program Manual.